tencentyun/intlcloud-documents/yehe_doc/管理与支持/计费相关/购买指南/自动付款功能_intl_en.md

 >!
 All billing and payment dates and times on Tencent Cloud International are Beijing time (UTC+8).

 Pay-as-you-go accounts of Tencent Cloud International are given a credit limit that allows them to use resources first and pay later.
 The credit limit varies with customer type and payment frequency (billing cycle).
 ### Customers without sales reps
 Credit limits for customers without sales reps are dynamically adjusted according to their auto-payment records.
-1. After you sign up and add a credit card, the system will grant you a credit limit of 1 USD.
+1. After you sign up and add a credit card, your account will start with a credit limit of 0 USD.
-2. After the first successful auto-payment, the system will increase your credit limit to 30 USD.
+2. After you make three successful auto-payments, the system will increase your credit limit to 30 USD.
-3. For each subsequent successful auto-payment, the system will increase your credit limit by 20 USD.
+3. Afterwards, the system will increase your credit limit by 20 USD each time you make three successful auto-payments.
 4. The credit limit can be increased to up to 150 USD.
 About auto-payment frequency:
 The system deducts the payable amount from your default payment method (credit card) at a certain frequency.
 This frequency is determined by the billing cycle (hourly, daily, or monthly) of the pay-as-you-go products you use.
 If a pay-as-you-go product is billed hourly, the system will check on an hourly basis whether your account has sufficient available credit.
 If not, auto-payment will be triggered.